 At Radboud University in the Netherlands, you can obtain a high-quality and internationally accredited Master’s degree.
-Leading academics and excellent professors offer you what you need a top-200 research university.
+Leading academics and excellent professors offer you what you need in a supportive and innovative environment.

 A wide range of English-taught Master’s programmes

 Established in 1923 and situated in the oldest city of The Netherlands, Radboud University has seven faculties and enrols over 20,000 students.
 Our personal style of teaching - offering plenty of opportunities to work closely with instructors and fellow students in small seminars - ensures that the university does not become a mere 'degree factory'.

 Nijmegen, a student-friendly city